Pure Energy acquires Coal Asia stake

 Pure Energy Group, led by businessman Dexter Y. Tiu, has struck a deal to acquire majority control of Coal Asia Holdings Inc. for P220.91 million, which may position the group for a potential backdoor listing.

-In a stock exchange report on Monday, Coal Asia confirmed that its major shareholders — Tiu, Eric Peter Y. Roxas, Gertim G. Chuahiong, Alexander Y. Tiu, and John L. Capinpin — “entered into a Share Purchase Agreement with the Pure Energy Group” for the sale of their shares.
+In a disclosure to the Philippine Stock Exchange, Coal Asia said its major shareholders — Tiu, Eric Peter Y. Roxas, Gertim G. Chuahiong, Alexander Y. Tiu and John L. Capinpin — “entered into a Share Purchase Agreement with the Pure Energy Group” for the sale of their shares.

 PEHC acquired 4.99 billion shares or 12.48 percent, while Pure and Quad each took 11.84 billion shares, representing 29.6 percent apiece.